AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 FlowIQ provides you with critical visibility capability to the traffic that traverses your network, displaying metadata about traffic that flows across each link.
 FlowIQ provides visualization of traffic flows, enabling you to inspect any network traffic that is moving across any gateway managed by the Aviatrix Controller in your Aviatrix transit network (multi-cloud or single cloud network).
 FlowIQ enables you to identify where data in your network is going to and where it is coming from and you can filter for detailed information about the traffic down to the packet level.

+You access FlowIQ in CoPilot by going to Home > Monitor > FlowIQ or typing FlowIQ in the navigation search.

+You can click the New FlowIQ Experience toggle to see a new version of the flows screens in CoPilot release 3.0.0.

 Interacting with the flows
 --------------------------